Public Examinations – Results Days 2021

 Public examinations for GCSE, A level and the summer series of the Vocational qualifications were cancelled by the Department for Education this year and replaced with a system of Teacher Assessed Grades (TAGs) alongside a Quality Assurance process overseen by the Examination Boards.

-Ofqual have produced a useful infographic which explains the process by which grades will be awarded in Summer 2020.
+Ofqual have produced a useful guide which explains the process by which grades will be awarded in Summer 2021.
 This can be found by clicking here.

-A reminder that the examination results will be published by email after 8am on Thursday 13th August (for A Level, BTEC and CTEC qualifications) and Thursday 20th August (For GCSE and Cambridge National qualifications).
+A reminder that the examination results will be published by email after 8:30am on Tuesday 10th August (for A Level, BTEC and CTEC qualifications) and after 8:30 on Thursday 12th August (For GCSE and Cambridge National qualifications).

-The school has previously communicated the support that will be available for students following the publication of results which can be found on the download section of this page.
+The school will provide support to students following the publication of results.
 Further advice and guidance will be published along with results on the dates above by email to the students.

 Appeals and Complaints